turkupy/effective-python-studygroup/concurrencyandparallelism/chapter5.md

 ### Use threads for blocking I/O
 - CPython works by 1.
 Parse and compile source to byte code 2.
 Run that bytecode on a stack-based interpreter
+- CPython interpreter can be viewed as a stack-based (as opposed to registry-based) virtual machine.
+This means that python code is compiled for an imaginary or a virtual computer with a stack architecture.
 - This is supervised by the GIL (global interpreter lock) which prevents CPython from pre-emptive (os controlled) multithreading so that the the interpretor state stays in tact
+- The GIL, preventing multiple threads from executing Python bytecode at once, is needed because CPython memory management is not thread safe
 - The negative side of GIL is that (other than C# or Java), Python cannot actually have multiple threads on multiple CPUs, but instead only one process makes progress at a time
 - Hence, threading with the standard CPython interpreter will not speed up the program
 - So what is threading good for?
 Fairness between the processes, doing multiple things at the seemingly same time
 - Also threading makes it possible to do blocking io and computation at the same time

+#### Sidenote, asyncio vs threading?
+- For I/O, using asyncio vs threading (asyncio is preferred)
+- Asyncio is a single thread with a coordinator that coordinates the order of things
+- Asyncio gives more control of the priority of tasks

 ### Use lock to prevent data races in threads
 - Same objects should not be accessed from multiple threads simultaneously: the GIL won't be making sure things are kept in tact